-Congenital simple hamartoma of the retina pigment epithelium (CSHRPE) was first recognized by Laqua in 1981 and later characterized and named by Gass in 1989.1-2 CSHRPE is a rare benign tumor which is dark black color and located in macula especially in parafoveal region.
+Congenital simple hamartoma of the retina pigment epithelium (CSHRPE) was first recognized by Laqua in 1981 and later characterized and termed by Gass in 1989.1-2 Th CSHRPE is a rare benign tumor with dark black color which is located in macula especially in parafoveal region.
 Fovea is rarely affected.
-CSHRPE is frequently asymptomatic and diagnosis is detected incidentally.3-4 We reported the case of a 6 years old child who was presented with a strabismus and a unilateral retinal lesion through clinical examination.
+CSHRPE is frequently asymptomatic and diagnosis is made incidentally.3-4 We reported a 6 years old child who presented with a strabismus and a unilateral retinal lesion through clinical examination.